 LEGAL REF.: M.G.L.
 71:68

-NOTE: State law (M.G.L.
-71:16) gives regional school districts the power to acquire property and construct buildings.
-Therefore, the content of this policy might be slightly different for such a district.

 File: EC-1

-BUILDINGS AND GROUNDS MANAGEMENT
+REGIONAL SCHOOL DISTRICT BUILDINGS AND GROUNDS MANAGEMENT

-The Regional School District Committee's most important function is to provide for the education of children, and it recognizes that the education of children is dependent upon many factors, including a proper physical environment that is safe, clean, sanitary, and as comfortable and convenient as the facilities will permit or the use requires.
+The Regional School District Committee's most important function is to provide for the education of students, and it recognizes that the education of students is dependent upon many factors, including a proper physical environment that is safe, clean, sanitary, and as comfortable and convenient as the facilities will permit or the use requires.

-The supervision over the care and safekeeping of property used by the school department will be the general responsibility of the Superintendent-Director.
+The supervision over the care and safekeeping of property used by the school department will be the general responsibility of the Superintendent.
 They will work with member communities, as necessary, to develop a comprehensive and well-defined plan for the proper maintenance, cleanliness, and safekeeping of all school buildings and grounds to ensure that the school is equally well maintained, equipped, and staffed.

 The Superintendent-Director will establish procedures and employ such means as may be necessary to provide accurate information in regard to the nature, condition, location, and value of all property used by the school department; to safeguard the property against loss, damage, or undue depreciation; to recover and restore to usefulness any property that may be lost, stolen or damaged; and to do all things necessary to ensure the proper maintenance, cleanliness, and safekeeping of school property.